Low-Density Graph Codes for slow fading Relay Channels: Full-diversity Low-Density coding for coded cooperation

 \subsection{Rate-compatible full-diversity LDPC codes}

-Now, the structure of a coded cooperation LDPC code is derived by joining the rate-compatibility property and the full-diversity property.
-In a first step, the global parity-check matrix is obtained by embedding the root-LDPC matrix (Fig. \ref{fig: parity-check full-diversity}) into the rate-compatible matrix (Fig. \ref{fig: parity1}).
-This leads to an asymmetric code where class $1i$ may have have a higher coding gain than class $2i$.
-In a second step, to get a balanced structure, we replace the zero-padded $H_1$ by the direct sum of two rate $R_1$ codes defined by $H_{1s}$ and $H_{1r}$ as illustrated in Fig. \ref{fig: rate-compatible full-diversity H}.
+The difference with \cite{bou2007dp} is that our code construction must take into account the protocol of coded cooperation, i.e., the 4 different cases, to perform well on this channel.
+Furthermore, the optimized degree distributions of our code construction will be different from \cite{bou2007dp}, because of the multi-edge type structure \cite{richardson2004met} of this code construction.
+The structure of an LDPC ensemble for coded cooperation is derived by joining the rate-compatibility property and the full-diversity property.
+The global parity-check matrix is obtained by embedding the root-LDPC matrix (Fig. \ref{fig: parity-check full-diversity}) into the rate-compatible matrix (Fig. \ref{fig: parity1}).
+This leads to an asymmetric code where class $1i$ may have a higher coding gain than class $2i$.
+Therefore, we propose an extension to the ``extending'' technique, due to the fact that we split the information bits over two frames, which is a new phenomenon.
+To get a balanced structure, we replace the zero-padded $H_1$ by the direct sum of two rate $R_1$ codes defined by $H_{1s}$ and $H_{1r}$ as illustrated in Fig. \ref{fig: rate-compatible full-diversity H}.
 Thus, the constituent code $H_{1s}$ protects bits $1i$ and $1p$ via extra parity bits $p_1'$.
 Similarly, in the second frame, extra parity bits $p_2'$ are generated from $2i$ and $2p$.
 The bottom of the global parity-check matrix simply includes the root-LDPC structure, connecting ($1i$, $1p$) to ($2i$, $2p$).
-For simplicity we can assume that $H_{1s}$ and $H_{1r}$ belong to the same random rate $R_1$ LDPC ensemble, defined by the degree distributions $(\lambda_1(x), \rho_1(x))$.
-Hence, if the degree distribution of the root-LDPC is $(\lambda_2(x), \rho_2(x))$, we refer to the rate-compatible root-LDPC as a $(\lambda_1(x), \rho_1(x), \lambda_2(x), \rho_2(x))$ code.
+For simplicity we can assume that $H_{1s}$ and $H_{1r}$ belong to the same rate $R_1$ random LDPC ensemble, defined by the degree distributions $(\lambda_1(x), \rho_1(x))$.
+Hence, if the degree distribution of the root-LDPC is $(\lambda_2(x), \rho_2(x))$, we refer to the rate-compatible root-LDPC (RCR-LDPC) as a $(\lambda_1(x), \rho_1(x), \lambda_2(x), \rho_2(x))$ code.
 The Tanner graphs of a regular $(3, 9, 3, 6)$ LDPC code and an irregular $(\lambda_1(x), \rho_1(x), \lambda_2(x), \rho_2(x))$ code are shown in Figs. \ref{fig: Tanner rate-compatible full-diversity H} and \ref{fig: Tanner2 rate-compatible full-diversity H}.
-Since we guarantee full-diversity via a root-LDPC with a fixed rate $\frac{1}{2}$, the global coding rate of the rate-compatible root-LDPC code observed at the destination is $R_c = \frac{R_1}{2}$.
-As a consequence, the global coding rate $R_c$ can be easily varied through $R_1$.
+Since we guarantee full diversity via a root-LDPC with a fixed rate $\frac{1}{2}$, the global coding rate of the RCR-LDPC code observed at the destination is $R_c = \frac{R_1}{2}$.
+As a consequence, the global coding rate $R_c$ can be easily varied through $R_1$ and is upper limited by $0.5$.

 Due to the identity matrices inside the parity-check matrix, new polynomials $\tilde{\lambda}_2(x)$ appear in Fig. \ref{fig: Tanner2 rate-compatible full-diversity H} in the connections $1i-4c$ and $2i-3c$, as illustrated in Fig. \ref{fig: new polynomial}.